temporalio/documentation/docs/go-create-workflows.md

 Let’s deconstruct the declaration above:

 - The first parameter to the function is **ctx workflow.Context**.
-This is a required parameter for all workflow functions and is used by the Temporal client library to pass execution context.
+This is a required parameter for all Workflow functions and is used by the Temporal client library to pass execution context.
-  Virtually all the client library functions that are callable from the workflow functions require this **ctx** parameter.
+  Virtually all the client library functions that are callable from the Workflow functions require this **ctx** parameter.
 This **context** parameter is the same concept as the standard **context.Context** provided by Go.
 The only difference between **workflow.Context** and **context.Context** is that the **Done()** function in **workflow.Context** returns **workflow.Channel** instead the standard go **chan**.
-- The second parameter, **string**, is a custom workflow parameter that can be used to pass data into the workflow on start.
-A workflow can have one or more such parameters.
-All parameters to a workflow function must be serializable, which essentially means that params can’t be channels, functions, variadic, or unsafe pointers.
+- The second parameter, **string**, is a custom Workflow parameter that can be used to pass data into the Workflow on start.
+A Workflow can have one or more such parameters.
+All parameters to a Workflow function must be serializable, which essentially means that params can’t be channels, functions, variadic, or unsafe pointers.
-- Since it only declares error as the return value, this means that the workflow does not return a value.
-The **error** return value is used to indicate an error was encountered during execution and the workflow should be terminated.
+- Since it only declares error as the return value, this means that the Workflow does not return a value.
+The **error** return value is used to indicate an error was encountered during execution and the Workflow should be terminated.

 ## Implementation

-In order to support the synchronous and sequential programming model for the workflow implementation, there are certain restrictions and requirements on how the workflow implementation must behave in order to guarantee correctness.
+In order to support the synchronous and sequential programming model for the Workflow implementation, there are certain restrictions and requirements on how the Workflow implementation must behave in order to guarantee correctness.
 The requirements are that:

 - Execution must be deterministic
 - Execution must be idempotent

-A straightforward way to think about these requirements is that the workflow code is as follows:
+A straightforward way to think about these requirements is that the Workflow code is as follows:

 - Workflow code can only read and manipulate local state or state received as return values from Temporal client library functions.